luizamastelari/women-can-code-java/README.md

 ## Getting Started
 Right in the following sections, there'll be steps of how to build and run the project locally.
 ### Prerequisites
-Maven - version 3.5 or higher
+Maven - version 3.5 or higher.<br/>
-Java - JDK version 8 or higher
+Java - JDK version 8 or higher.
 ### Building the project
 To build the project, go to the project root folder and run:
 ```sh